Are Chelsea this season's Ajax? Batshuayi & Pulisic show Lampard's young guns can dare to dream in Champions League | Goal.com

 It may not have been pretty at times, and Chelsea certainly enjoyed their fair share of luck, but Wednesday night's 1-0 win over Ajax in Amsterdam proved than Frank Lampard's young side can flourish in the Champions League.

-Their campaign got off to a disappointing start, with the Blues suffering a 1-0 loss at home to Valencia on a night on which their lack of top-level experience was called into question.
+Their campaign got off to a disappointing start, with the Blues suffering a 1-0 loss at home to Valencia on a night in which their lack of top-level experience was called into question.

 Chelsea's players are clearly fast learners, though.